On the Variance of the Optimal Alignments Score for Binary Random Words and an Asymmetric Scoring Function: Combinatorics

 There are three blocks of zeros of length one in $X$.
-Hence, $n_1=3$.\\ Among the blocks of one zero in $X$ only two are directly comprised between matched ones.
-Hence, $N_1(v)=2$.\\ One of the two ``suitable'' blocks of one zero in $X$ is matched with a block of zeros in $Y$ strictly longer than $1$.
-Hence, $N_{1>}=1$ and $p_1(v)=1/3$.}\\[3mm]
+Hence, $n_1=3$.
+Among such blocks, only two are directly comprised between matched ones.
+Hence, $N_1(v)=2$.
+One of the two ``suitable" blocks made of a single zero in $X$ is matched with a block of zeros in $Y$ strictly larger than $1$.
+Hence, $N_{1>}=1$ and $p_1(v)=1/3$.

-Let $F^n$ be the event that for every optimal alignment $v\in V$.\\ Let $D^n$ be the event that for all $v\in V$ which is an optimal alignment, we have that
+Let $F^n$ be the event that for every optimal alignment $v\in V$.
+Let $D^n$ be the event that for all $v\in V$ which is an optimal alignment, we have that